Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: What data gets sent to the DB?
-- A: Hashed account name and TSM item data.
+- A: Hashed account name and TSM scan (item) data.
 Nothing else.

 &nbsp;

 - Q: Are multiple accounts supported?
 - A: Yes.
 The code will only upload the latest data per realm regardless of account.
-(Currently only supports Area 52 until properly tested.)

 &nbsp;

-- Q: Will this support realms other than Area 52 soon?
-- A: Yes.

-&nbsp;

 - Q: Will this support Linux?
-- A: Once we iron things out for Windows I'm open to it.
+- A: Not sure.
+I'm losing interested in Ascension atm.
+If there's enough demand, we'll see.

 &nbsp;